—

 Electrical conductivity computation#

-The computation presented here is based on [Raizer1991].:
+The computation presented here is based on [Raizer1991] and on Chapter II, section 13 of [Mitchner1973].

-The weakly ionized electrical conductivity is given by the following formula:
+The electrical conductivity is given by:

 where:

-• \(n_e\) is the electron number density,
+\(n_e\) is the electron number density,

-• \(e\) is the elementary charge,
+\(e\) is the elementary charge,

-• \(m_e\) is the electron mass.
+\(m_e\) is the electron mass,

 where:

-• \(v_e\) is the electron thermal velocity.
+\(T_e\) is the electron temperature,

 where: